True Colors (Cyndi Lauper song): Legacy

 The single has become a popular anthem in the gay community.
 In various interviews, Lauper elaborated that the song had resonated with her because of the recent death of her friend, Gregory Natal, from HIV/AIDS.
 Years later, Lauper co-founded the True Colors Fund, a non-profit organization dedicated to eradicating LGBT youth homelessness.
 On December 13, 2022, Lauper performed the song at the ceremony where US President Joe Biden signed the Respect for Marriage Act into law.
 In 2025, Billboard magazine ranked it number nine in their list of "The 100 Greatest LGBTQ+ Anthems of All Time".

 "True Colors" was also featured in a 1999 promo for PBS Kids, a children's programming brand of the American public television network PBS.

 Tours

-Lauper embarked on a True Colors Tour in 2007 with several other acts, including Eddie Money, Deborah Harry and Erasure.
+Lauper embarked on a True Colors Tour in 2007 with several other acts, including the Dresden Dolls, Deborah Harry and Erasure.
 The tour was for the Human Rights Campaign to promote LGBT rights in the US and beyond.
 A second True Colors Tour occurred in 2008.